A Guide to Water Pressure

 How to Increase Water Pressure

-If your problem is property wide, it is likely to be related to your home and the infrastructure of your local water supply network.
-This can be tricky to rectify on your own, so it is worth contacting a qualified plumber if you think this is the nature of the issue you are having.
-They can advise on ways to get the most from your water supply and plumbing and may be able to install a pressure booster to your mains.
+If your problem is property-wide, it is likely related to your home, such as a partially closed internal stop valve, or to the infrastructure of your local water supply network.
+This can be tricky to rectify on your own, so it is worth contacting a qualified plumber to properly diagnose the issue.
+They can advise on ways to get the most from your water supply and plumbing, and may be able to install a pressure booster to your mains.

 If low pressure is specific to just your shower, you can try the following: